finos/zenith/primers/spatial-computing/README.md

+---
-## Spatial Computing: An Introduction to the Subject
+title: "Spatial Computing: An Introduction to the Subject"
+---

 ## Introduction to Spatial Computing